-Yellow is the color of sunlight.
+Yellow is the colour of sunlight.
 Brands like IKEA, Lipton and McDonald’s use yellow to give their logos an optimistic, happy vibe. . . but those associations are far from universal.

 - Eastern/Asian cultures: Yellow also has mostly positive associations in most Asian cultures.
-In Japan, it is a royal color that represents courage and prosperity.
-In Thailand, it is a lucky color associated with the recently deceased King Bhumibol.
+In Japan, it is a royal colour that represents courage and prosperity.
+In Thailand, it is a lucky colour associated with the recently deceased King Bhumibol.
 However, in China, it is associated with pornography.

-- Middle East: In Egypt, yellow is the color of mourning.
+- Middle East: In Egypt, yellow is the colour of mourning.
 However, it generally has more positive connotations for the rest of the region.

 - Latin America: Yellow symbolizes mourning in Latin America, as well.

-- Africa: In Africa, yellow is the color of wealth and status.
+- Africa: In Africa, yellow is the colour of wealth and status.

-Green is the color of grass and leaves, which is why it often represents nature.
-It’s usually considered a calming color.
-The line between blue and green can be difficult to draw, though, and in some languages, it’s not named as a separate color.
+Green is the colour of grass and leaves, which is why it often represents nature.
+It’s usually considered a calming colour.
+The line between blue and green can be difficult to draw, though, and in some languages, it’s not named as a separate colour.

 - Western cultures: In Western cultures, green often connotes jealousy.
 However, because of its association with Ireland and four-leaf clovers, it also brings to mind luck.
 And because a green traffic light means go, it can symbolize progress.
 Green is also used in marketing to indicate environmental awareness.